 Most malicious malware have several goals.
 One goal is to collect information from the user, which can be sold to third parties and used to perpetrate fraud or identity theft.
 Another goal is to aggravate or disadvantage the user.
-Mobile malware will often generate intrusive or annoying advertisements (which can have the benefit of generating false ad revenue for the fraudster), send messages without the user’s knowledge to run up their phone bills, compromise the phone’s performance, cause apps to crash without warning, or drain the phone’s battery.
+Malware will often generate intrusive or annoying advertisements (which can have the benefit of generating false ad revenue for the fraudster), send messages without the user’s knowledge to run up their phone bills, compromise the phone’s performance, cause apps to crash without warning, or drain the phone’s battery.

-Trojans are the most common form of mobile malware.
+Trojans are the most common form of malware.
 Like malware on desktop and laptop computers, mobile malware is often spread through social engineering.
 Trojans, like the legendary wooden horse, disguise themselves as seemingly-reputable files or apps but actually aim to steal data or interfere with the device’s operation.

 Masquerading as legitimate and benign apps proves to be the most effective vector of attack for malware programmers.
 Malware, especially trojans, usually gain the victim’s trust by purporting itself to be a legitimate app, or an attachment in a legitimate-seeming email or SMS message.
-Mobile malware can also infect users through compromised advertisements on websites accessed through the phone’s Internet browser.
+Malware can also infect users through compromised advertisements on websites accessed through the phone’s Internet browser.